 We’re starting to pull things together for my daughter’s room decor, and she has a bright and fun vibe.
 Of course we needed to incorporate some string art – and so Heart String Art it is!

-So fun and bright, and a simple shape so it’s not a complicated string art… I even have the secret to making string art easy….
+So fun and bright, and a simple shape so it’s not a complicated string art… I even have the secret to making string art easy.

 So let’s dive right in on How to make String Art – I marked the edge of my board so the nails would be evenly spaced.
 Mine are 1/2 in apart, but you can experiment and see what you like best.

-TIP: the secret to making string art simple is this: predrill your nail holes.
+TIP: the secret to making string art simple is this: PRE-DRILL your nail holes.
 It makes all the difference!
 That way it’ll hold your nail steady while you hammer it in the rest of the way, and you know it’s straight.

 After I drilled the holes, I nailed in the nails into each one.

-Next up you’ll prep for the shape.
+TIP: Choose a SIMPLE SHAPE.
 I printed my shape off, then drilled the holes right through the paper along the outline.
 Then when I was done drilling, I removed the paper and voila.

 Nail those nails in as well.

 Next up is the wrapping – I had about double the amount of nails on my outer edge than I did on my heart, so I figure I needed to wrap every outer nail twice for each heart nail, if that makes sense.
-I put together a quick wrapping video for ya:

-That’s all there is to it!
-You might have seen in the video, but I trimmed off the knots where I changed color yarn and woven then in a little so they’re not noticeable.
+You might have seen in the video, but I trimmed off the knots where I changed color yarn and wove them in a little so they’re not noticeable.

+That’s all there is to it!!
 I think it turned out super super cute – –

 If you like String Art, you will probably want to check out: